 Boiled, mashed, baked, roasted, fried, cooked ‘au gratin’…

 You also know there are various kinds of potatoes: Potatoes with white or yellow flesh, covered with brown or pink skin.
 There exist even blue potatoes!
-Sweet potatoes, yams and regular potatoes are not the same thing either.*) 🥔=/=🍠
+And you know that sweet potatoes, yams and regular potatoes are not the same thing.*) 🥔=/=🍠

 Congratulations, you know a lot about potatoes. 👍

 But have you ever had potatoes the KOREAN WAY? 🇰🇷

 You shall experience potatoes from a totally different perspective in Korea.